-- 4.34 The scheme involves several other benefits which will help to deliver a highly sustainable development.
-There is significant amounts of natural stone in the existing buildings.
-The intention is to reuse the natural stone to build the new houses.
-It is important to use natural local stone in the development and the reuse of the existing material rather than removing it from the site and importing new for the development represents an efficient use of resources.
-Similarly, it is also proposed to reuse the remaining concrete and hardstandings.
+- 4.37 The scheme involves several other benefits which will help to deliver a highly sustainable development.
+There are significant amounts of natural stone in the existing buildings.
+The intention is to re-use the natural stone to build the new houses.
+It is important to use natural local stone in the development and the re-use of the existing material rather than removing it from the site and importing new for the development represents an efficient use of resources.
+Similarly, it is also proposed to re-use the remaining concrete and hardstandings.
 They would be crushed in order to create aggregates which could be used across the site for construction.
-Again, this approach would reduce the need to transport material to landfill. - In terms of energy efficiency and generation there are various options available.
+Again, this approach would reduce the need to transport material to landfill. - 4.38 In terms of energy efficiency and generation there are various options available.
 The full details will be developed as part of the ongoing design process.
-However the aspiration is to utilise the energy which is available in the Long Clough Brook.
-The installation of a hydro-electric generator in the site will generate up to 40% of the energy needs of the development.
+However, the aspiration is to utilise the energy which is available in the Long Clough Brook.
+The installation of a hydro-electric generator on the site will generate up to 40% of the energy needs of the development.
 This represents a far more efficient way of achieving on-site energy generation than the use of solar energy or heat pumps.
-The full details of this facility are not yet complete, however, details of the type that is proposed are included in the application documents.
+Full details of this facility are not yet complete, however, details of the type that is proposed are included in application documents.
 Initial analysis show that hydro-electric generation is a cost effective means of generating energy within the site.
 The use of renewable energy generation within the scheme represents a significant benefit and will substantially assist in creating a sustainable development within the site.
 The reduction in CO2 levels for new developments is a key aspect running throughout national planning policy.
-This includes PPS4 for commercial developments as well as PPS1 and PPS3.
 The development will, therefore, use available resources in the shape of the Long Clough Brook to minimise the carbon footprint of the development.
-This provides significant support for the scheme and means that it should, therefore, be preferred over any other potential sites. - 4.36 The houses would be constructed to the latest building regulations requirements in terms of energy efficiency.
+This provides significant support for the scheme and means that it should, therefore, be preferred over any other potential sites. - 4.39 The houses would be constructed to the latest building regulations requirements in terms of energy efficiency.
 There remains the potential to utilise other energy efficient technologies such as self clean glass and low emissivity glazing, use of solar power, air source heat pumps and low CO2 street lighting.
 The ability to incorporate specific elements will be developed through the detailed design process.
 There are clear opportunities for using green technologies within the development and this will be actively pursued.
-There are however other key aspects which render the development highly sustainable from the reuse of a brownfield site to the provision of new opportunities.
-Sustainability increasingly employment represents an important planning consideration and the benefits associated with the scheme should, therefore, be accorded significant weight in weighting up the proposals.
+There are, however, other key aspects which render the development highly sustainable from the re-use of a brownfield site to the provision of new employment opportunities.
+Sustainability represents increasingly an important planning consideration and the benefits associated with the scheme should, therefore, be accorded significant weight in weighting up the proposals.